-Many years ago outside the box thinking was a literal attempt at solving certain creativity problem.
+Many years ago outside the box thinking was a literal attempt at solving certain creativity problems.

-One of such was the nine dot puzzle (and how to connect all the dots using a straight continuous line).
+One such was the nine-dot puzzle (and how to connect all the dots using a straight continuous line).

 Now as an architect, have you been thinking outside the box?

 The answer is simple, look at all your past and present projects.
 Check to see if they were novel i.e. original or interesting.
 If they were not then there are ways of achieving that.